Family Dispute Resolution

 - communication between a party and the child when the child is not in the party’s care

-A parenting coordinator can tell the parties about their decision verbally but it must be put in writing and signed by the parenting coordinator as soon as possible.
-The parties must comply with the decision and it can be filed with the court.
-If it is filed with the court it is enforceable as a court order.
+A parenting coordinator can tell the parties about their decision verbally.
+However, it must be put in writing and signed by the coordinator as soon as possible.
+The parties must comply with the decision, and it can be filed with the court.
+If it is filed with the court, it is enforceable as a court order.

-The decision of a parenting coordinator can be set aside by the court if it was not something the parenting coordinator had the authority to make a decision about.
-The court can also set aside a decision by a parenting coordinator if they made a mistake about the law or a mistake about the law and some facts.
+The decision of a parenting coordinator can be set aside by the court if it was not something the parenting coordinator had the authority to decide.
+The court can also set aside a decision by a parenting coordinator if they made a mistake about the law.
+This can also be done if they made a mistake about how the law applies to the facts.
 If the court sets aside the parenting coordinator’s decision the court can make orders to resolve the issues.
 If the court does not set aside the decision, the court can make orders to enforce the decision.

-Evidence arising from something that was said when the parenting coordinator was assisting the parties and anything said during parenting coordination cannot be used for other purposes, unless both parties and the parenting coordinator consent to this in writing.
+Anything used or said during parenting coordination cannot be used for other purposes unless both parties and the coordinator consent to this in writing.

 If there is a court case, either party can ask the court to make a parenting coordination order.
-They can do this even if they have already participated in EDR as a requirement when starting the case or on their own.
+They can do this even if they have already started some kind of dispute resolution.
 The court can specify how the expense is to be divided between the parties.
 The court can order that one party will pay the full cost if splitting the cost would create serious financial hardship for the other party.

 Ending Parenting Coordination

-A parenting coordinator’s authority to act ends two years after the agreement or court order appointing them was made.
-The agreement or order appointing a parenting coordinator can also say that the appointment will end before two years.
-The agreement or court order can state that it ends on a certain date or when a certain event occurs.
+A parenting coordinator’s authority to act ends two years after they were appointed.
+As long as it is before two years, the agreement or court order can also state that it ends on a certain date or when a certain event occurs.

-The parties to a parenting coordination agreement can also end it at any time by agreement.
-If only one party wants to end the parenting coordination agreement they can apply to court to have it ended.
+The parties to a parenting coordination agreement can also end it at any time if they agree.
+If only one party wants to end the parenting coordination agreement, they can apply to court to end it.
 If there is a parenting coordination order, the court can make another order ending it.
-If the parenting coordinator no longer wants to act they must give notice to the parties.
-If the court ordered parenting coordination. the parenting coordinator must also notify the court if they are no longer acting.
+If the parenting coordinator no longer wants to act, they must give notice to the parties.
+If the court ordered parenting coordination, the coordinator must also notify the court if they are no longer acting.

 Family Arbitration

-Arbitration is a type of EDR.
-The parties to a dispute agree to appoint an arbitrator rather than have the court make decisions.
+Arbitration is another type of dispute resolution that can be used for family law matters.
+The parties to a dispute agree to appoint an arbitrator to decide their issues.
+The arbitrator will then decide rather than the court.
 Parties can also agree to have future disputes concerning a family law order or agreement dealt with by arbitration.
 Unlike a mediator, an arbitrator is given the power to make decisions about how to resolve the dispute.
 These decisions are called awards.

 - laws that apply to arbitration